sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator.md

 * Select the machine pool containing the network adapter device
 * Select **device manager**
 * Select NIC device for certification from one of cluster machines

     ![hlk showing 10gborgreater test with device selected](images/pcs-10gborgreater-select-device.png)

 * Right-click on the selected device and select **Add/Modify Features**

     ![hlk showing 10gborgreater test with add/modify features context menu](images/pcs-10gborgreater-add-modify.png)

-* In the features dialog, select **Device.Network.LAN.10GbOrGreater** and click **OK**.
-For most NIC cards (with speeds 10GbE or higher) this feature will have been selected automatically.
+* In the features dialog, select **Device.Network.LAN.10GbOrGreater** and then click **OK**.
+For most NIC cards (with speeds 10GbE or higher) this feature should have been selected automatically.
 * Navigate to the **Tests** tab
 * Select **PrivateCloudSimulator - Device.Network.LAN.10GbOrGreater**
 * Click **Run Selected**